gpbonillas/srt2txt/README.md

 Hello World!
 ````

-1. The first line is a integer number
+1. The first line is an integer number
 2. Timestamp range
 3. Subtitle line (text)